hadley/adv-r/functions.md

     and(!is.null(a), a > 0)

 This function would not work without lazy evaluation because both `x` and `y` would always be evaluated, testing if `a > 0` even if `a` was NULL.

+### `...`

+There is a special argument called `...`.
+This argument will match any arguments not otherwise specifically matched, and can be used to call other functions.
+This is useful if you want to collect arguments to call another function, but you don't want to prespecify their possible names.